Grab Your Free Natural Immunity Guide!

 Alternative Tylenol Considerations

-• Diet: Find out your personal food intolerances.
+Diet: Find out your personal food intolerances.
 Eating a food your body doesn't digest well produces toxins and causes inflammation which can lead to pain.
-Other foods that promote inflammation include sugar, processed foods, fried foods, etc. Adequate hydration is also important.
+Other foods that promote inflammation include refined sugar, ultra-processed foods, fried foods, etc. Adequate hydration is also important.

-• Stress and Emotional Causes: Yes, this is a factor!
-The body-mind-spirit connection is real and addressing all of these elements is huge.
+Stress and Emotional Causes: Yes, this is a factor!
+The body-mind-spirit connection is real and addressing all of these elements is so important.
 Emotional trauma, pain or suppression can cause or contribute to physical pain.
 These are important to address in the context of chronic or recurrent physical pain.
 Again, everyone is different but this is something you don’t want to overlook.

 For Pain: Again, it’s important to identify the root cause so you can focus your attention and resources on fixing the cause.

-• Movement helps!
+Movement helps!
 Depending on where the pain is, we often hear the advice that we should stay still and not move the area.
-This often isn’t helpful because we want good circulatory flow to the area of pain to bring healthy blood, nutrients and immune cells there.
-This promotes healing and supports the flow of lymph in order to clear waste out of our cells.
+This may not always be helpful because we want good circulatory flow to the area of pain to bring healthy blood, nutrients and immune cells there.
+Movement promotes healing and supports the flow of lymph in order to clear waste out of our cells.

 For Fever: First, understand that fever is an intelligent response by our bodies to destroy harmful pathogens and restore us back to health.
 The focus should be on safely supporting fevers, rather than fearing and suppressing them!